jinkim0517/Pod-GO-Patch-Agent/README.md

 # POD Go Patch Agent

 A local, chat-driven tone engineer for the **Line 6 POD Go**.
-Describe a sound in plain English — *"warm blackface clean with a little spring,"* *"too muddy, tighten the low end,"* *"more gain and ambience"* — and it edits a preset and hands you a `.pgp` you import in POD Go Edit.
-You stay in the loop: react to what you hear (*"more space,"* *"less fizz"*) and it makes targeted moves, one round at a time.
+Describe a sound in plain English (Ex. *"warm strat tone with a little spring,"* *"too muddy, tighten the low end,"* *"more gain and ambience"*) and it edits a preset and hands you a `.pgp` you import in POD Go Edit.
+You stay in the loop by reacting to what you hear and giving the agent feedback (*"more space,"* *"less fizz"*) and it makes targeted moves.

 Two modes:

-- **Tweak** — load an existing preset and describe changes.
+- **Edit** — load an existing preset and describe changes.
 The agent edits only what you name.
 - **Build** — describe a tone from scratch.
 The agent selects an amp, cab, and effects, and sets parameters on everything it enables.

 **Runs entirely on your machine.** A local model served by [Ollama] does the reasoning.
-No API keys, no cloud, nothing leaves your computer.
+No API keys, no cloud, which allows for secure and free access.

 [Ollama]: https://ollama.com